google/honggfuzz/examples/apache/README.md

 **Preparation**

-Note that those examples use hardcoded paths (here to _/home/swiecki/_) and version of the libraries (e.g. apr-1.5.2).
-You nedd to modify them, so they reflect your actual build environment.
+Note that the examples provided below use hardcoded paths (here to _/home/swiecki/_) and version strings of the libraries (e.g. apr-1.5.2).
+You need to modify them, so they reflect your actual build environment.

 1. Compile honggfuzz
 2. Prepare (configure and compile) the following packages: apr, apr-util and ngttp2